LanceElyot/veggiewagon/text/Veggie Wagon Social Media Posts.md

 ![enter image description
 here](https://lh3.googleusercontent.com/KVstBBseAWC8B9CJBL_pMCBf4J5jJZ6EyxDAVrt1TwT3wi9u2Mp-V42S6X4Yrl1gurq6Gh-nuZA)

-And if youÕd like more information on how buying local can reduce waste, see our recent blog post about farmers' markets and plastic pollution:
+And if you'd like more information on how buying local can reduce waste, see our recent blog post about farmers' markets and plastic pollution:
-(ÒHow Buying Local Can Save Our OceansÓ Blog Link Here)
+("How Buying Local Can Save Our Oceans" Blog Link Here)

 **Facebook/Twitter Event Poll**